czbiohub-sf/dashit/README.md

 1. <a name="dash"></a> Gu, W. et al. [Depletion of Abundant Sequences by Hybridization (DASH): using Cas9 to remove unwanted high-abundance species in sequencing libraries and molecular counting applications.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0904-5) Genome Biology 17, 41 (2016).

+Made with :hearts: and :microscope: by the CZ Biohub Data Science Team.

+## Documentation
+Please visit [http://dashit.czbiohub.org](http://dashit.czbiohub.org) for documentation and examples.

 ## Installation
 `DASHit` runs on Linux and macOS.
 ### Dependencies